andredelcorso/tela-login/README.md

 # Login screen project
 ## CSS and HTML project

-I have tried to make an simple project using HTML and CSS as well.
+- In this exercise I have tried to challeng myself to make a simple login screen;
-In this exercise I learned some concepts of portview screen and how I can make my content fit in any kind of screen, since an simple Smartphone until a bigger screen.
+- I've learned about viewport (vw and vh) and how this rule works to split two or more stuff in my content;
+- In the future this page will be more responsible.
+- It's my duty to take this project and turnt it in something that will fit in any screen.